-Lysander-Canso Credit Opportunities Fund (the "Fund") is an open-end fund formed under the laws of the Province of Ontario by a declaration of trust dated August 14, 2008.

-The Fund commenced offering Series C and Series F units under prospectus exemption on March 31, 2014.
-On May 11, 2020, the Fund became a reporting issuer and its name changed to Lysander-Canso Credit Opportunities Fund.
+Lysander-Canso Credit Opportunities Fund (the "Fund") is an open-end fund formed under the laws of the Province of Ontario by a declaration of trust dated August 14, 2008, which has been subsequently amended and restated into the master declaration of trust dated December 8, 2011, as the same was amended and/or consolidated from time to time.
+At the time it was formed, the Fund's name was "Canso Credit Opportunities Fund".
+On December 19, 2008, The Fund commenced operations and offered units pursuant to prospectus exemptions.
+On May 11, 2020, the Fund became a reporting issuer, with its units qualified for distribution under a simplified prospectus and its name changed to "Lysander-Canso Credit Opportunities Fund".

-The Fund's objective is to achieve long term capital growth by investing in, or gaining exposure to, a diversified portfolio composed primarily of debt and money market securities.
+The Fund's investment objective is to achieve long term capital growth by investing in, or gaining exposure to, a diversified portfolio composed primarily of debt and money market securities.
 The Fund will use alternative investment strategies such as engaging in short sales and purchasing securities on margin or with borrowed funds.

-The portfolio manager of the Fund is Canso Investment Counsel Ltd. ("Portfolio Manager"), a company under common control as the Manager.
+The portfolio manager of the Fund is Canso Investment Counsel Ltd., ("Portfolio Manager"), a company under common control as the Manager.